How Therapy Helps With Cognitive Thought

 Consider what would happen if you thought you would never get a new job just because you had not found one yet.
 With that thought in your mind, you might give up trying altogether.
-By recognizing that there are many different possible outcomes, you can face the job search with more positivity and hopefulness.
+By recognizing that there are many different possible outcomes, you may face the job search with more positivity and hopefulness.

-“This Is the Worst Thing That Could Happen!”
+“This Is The Worst Thing That Could Happen!”

 “It’s Not That Important”